Gilmore Girls: Fandom and cultural impact

 Gilmore Girls is considered a cult classic, with an "avid following".
 During the run of the show this was mostly a small but dedicated group, predominantly of females, but its audience has grown steadily since it came off the air.
 The series experienced a resurgence when it became available on Netflix in October 2014, introducing it to a new generation of viewers.
 When the revival was announced in 2015, star Lauren Graham credited it to the campaigning and persistence of the fans.
 At this point, according to The Washington Post, the show became "a quirky pop culture obsession".
 The enduring popularity of Gilmore Girls is considered to come from its comforting quality and cross-generational appeal.
 It is particularly known as a show that mothers and daughters watch together.

 The Gilmore Girls Fan Fest has become an annual event since its inauguration in 2016.
 The unofficial festival takes place in Connecticut over an October weekend, and includes panels with cast and crew, themed activities, and screenings.
 For the 16th anniversary of the show, 200 coffee houses around the US and Canada were transformed into "Luke's Diners".
 For two weeks in winter 2018–19, Warner Bros. added a special feature to their studio tour that recreated the Stars Hollow set and displayed props and costumes from the series.
 The show has an active fandom, posting in internet forums and creating work such as fan fiction.
 Special Gilmore Girls trivia nights have been held at venues in multiple different cities.
 Actor from the show, Scott Patterson, who played Luke started his coffee brand which features blends themed after the show.
 His brand, Scotty P's Big Mug Coffee, sells blends themed after places in the show, such as Luke's blend, named after Patterson's character's diner.
-These coffees can be found on the Warner Bros website and in person at the Warner Bros Studio Tours, allowing fans to feel like they're actually visiting Luke's during the tour.